CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9A - Solar Eclipses.md

 3. Shadow Eclipses
    - When an object passes through the shadow of another.

-From the Earth, these phenomena are of particular interest:
+An in particular, these phenomena are of special interest:
 1. [Solar Eclipses](https://en.wikipedia.org/wiki/Solar_eclipse)
    - When the Moon passes in front of the Sun.
+A subset of transits/occultations.
 2. [Lunar Eclipses](https://en.wikipedia.org/wiki/Lunar_eclipse)
    - When the Moon passes through the shadow of the Earth, turning it dark.
 3. [Inner Planet Transits](https://en.wikipedia.org/wiki/Astronomical_transit)